jeremytregunna/kevo/docs/transaction.md

 ```

 1. **Transaction Interface**: The public API for transaction operations
+2. **TransactionManager**: Handles transaction creation and tracking
-2. **EngineTransaction**: Implementation of the Transaction interface
+3. **EngineTransaction**: Implementation of the Transaction interface
-3. **TransactionCreator**: Factory pattern for creating transactions
+4. **StorageManager**: Provides the underlying storage operations
-4. **TxBuffer**: In-memory storage for uncommitted changes
+5. **TxBuffer**: In-memory storage for uncommitted changes
-5. **Transaction Iterators**: Special iterators that merge buffer and database state
+6. **Transaction Iterators**: Special iterators that merge buffer and database state

 ## ACID Properties Implementation